Registration Waitlisting FAQs

 6. How will I know if a spot opens?

-You will receive an email to the account you have listed in Cyberbear.
+You will receive an email to your UM account.
 You must officially register on Cyberbear within 72 hours or you will be removed from the list and the seat will go to the next person in line.
 You will receive only ONE notification so check your email regularly.

 7. How do I add the class after I am notified of an open spot?